medialab/ural/README.md

 #### LRUTrie

-A class implementing a prefix tree (Trie) storing LRUs and their metadata, allowing to find the longest common prefix between two urls.
+Class implementing a prefix tree (Trie) storing LRUs and their metadata, allowing to find the longest common prefix between two urls.

 ##### set